Back to David Vessey's Homepage

 Conference Participation

-Chair, “Gadamer and Brandom,” NASPH meeting the 2008 meeting of SPEP, Pittsburgh, 2008.
+Chair, “Gadamer and Brandom,” NASPH meeting the 2008 meeting of SPEP, Pittsburgh, PA.

 Chair, "Naturalism," 2008 meeting of the Society for the Advancement of American Philosophy, East Lansing, MI.